MonaNaamani/Programming-Notes/JavaScript.md

 #### 2. Number

 Besides regular numbers, there are so-called “special numeric values” which also belong to this data type: Infinity, -Infinity, and NaN
 - NaN represents a computational error.
-It is a result of an incorrect or an undefined mathematical operation, for instance: alert( "not a number" / 2 ); // NaN, such division is erroneous.
 If there’s a NaN somewhere in a mathematical expression, it propagates to the whole result (there’s only one exception to that: NaN ** 0 is 1).

 #### 3. Bigint